-- Benefits: Works best when you need to evacuate your data center quickly.
+- Benefits: Works best when you need to evacuate your data centre quickly.
 It's good for avoiding hardware refreshes and costly capital expenditures that may arise from end-of-life equipment.
 It requires less development work for your resources.

 - Drawbacks: You can't take advantage of cost-saving public services and might end up spending more in the cloud than you did on-prem.

 - Benefits: Ideal for differentiated services so you can move more quickly and take advantage of public cloud innovation.
-It may reduce the cost of public cloud services and help you better optimize these applications in the cloud.
+It may reduce the cost of public cloud services and help you better optimise these applications in the cloud.

 - Drawbacks: It's more time consuming, and can lead to vendor lock-in.

 Completing the migration process doesn't mean the work is over.
 You should constantly be reviewing feedback, evaluating for efficiency and adjusting as necessary.

 This Is a Multiyear Journey